Sven-vh/ImReflect/README.md

 }
 ```

-ImReflect will find this function using ADL and gets called when it receives a Transform.
+ImReflect will find this function using Tag Invoke and gets called when it receives a Transform.

 **Important**, to be able to find your function, it needs to be defined exactly like this: